MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/managing_ics.md

 Welcome to the in-depth reference for everything integration service related.

 ## Integration services and what they do
-Integration services (often called integration components) are services that allow virtual machines to communicate with the Hyper-V host.
+Integration services (often called integration components) are services that allow the virtual machine to communicate with the Hyper-V host.
 Some of the tasks integration services provide include:
 * Time synchronization
 * Operating system shutdown